 Stay Smart with Current and Upcoming Costs

 To ensure that a distributed software development team work stays uninterrupted by a sudden fiscal gap, you need to analyze rates and the economic environment in the target region.
-Thus, you can allocate optimal financial resources to salaries.
+Thus, businesses can allocate optimal financial resources to salaries.

 Project Monitoring and Control

-For ensuring that all the deliverables will be met in a timely and correct manner, you can use various best office suites and bug trackers.
+For ensuring that all the deliverables will be met in a timely and correct manner, businesses can use various best office suites and bug trackers.
 Tools like Okta and Google Workspace can make reporting and communication within a distributed team simple, while also providing real-time updates.
 On top of that, such systems help track progress, manage tasks, and identify issues that arise.

 Oleksandr Boiko